Introduction: How I Rip Amazon Prime Videos to Local

 Method 2: Use OBS to Screen Record Prime Video

-When I was looking for a solution, I immediately thought of OBS Studio.
-I often use it to record my game operation videos.
+When I went hunting for a fix, OBS Studio popped into my head instantly.
+I already use it to record my gameplay—clumsy jumps and all—so why not try it here?
 It has very powerful functions, so I thought that maybe I could use it to rip Amazon videos.
 So I gave it a try.

 Start with the conclusion: OBS Studio can indeed screen record Prime video, but it’s not very worry-free.